 If plants become leggy, prune them back to 3 inches tall to encourage lateral growth.

 The more water and fertilization double Impatiens receive, the bigger the plants will grow and the more blooms they will produce.

 Feed plants once a month with a water-soluble plant food and water regularly.

 When applying water or plant food, do it at the base of the plant, not from above.

 Since the plant is in partial shade, moisture on leaves or flowers can lead to a mildew problem.

 Inspect regularly for signs of disease and pest damage.

-Inspect soil where affected double Impatiens was located for any visible signs of pests or soil mold.
+Inspect soil where affected double Impatiens were located for any visible signs of pests or soil mold.

-If any are found, treat area with insecticidal soap to prevent spread.
+If any are found, treat the area with insecticidal soap to prevent spread.

 Plant Not Blooming Properly